Thomas H. Henriksen

-Henriksen's most recent volume, America and the Rogue States, was published by Palgrave Macmillan in 2012.
+Earlier his book, America and the Rogue States, was published by Palgrave Macmillan in 2012.
 It analyzes Washington’s interactions with Iran, North Korea, and other rogue nations since the Cold War.
 It was preceded by American Power after the Berlin Wall (2007), which examines US policy through the prism of US interventions in Panama, Somalia, Haiti, Bosnia, Kosovo, Afghanistan, and Iraq (twice).
 Other books and monographs include Foreign Policy for America in the 21st Century: Alternative Perspectives, Using Power and Diplomacy to Deal with Rogue States, and an edited collection, North Korea after Kim Il Sung (Hoover Institution Press, 1999).

 He also authored or edited the following books and monographs: One Korea?
 Challenges and Prospects for Reunification; The New World Order: War, Peace, and Military Preparedness; Revolution and Counterrevolution: Mozambique's War of Independence; The Struggle for Zimbabwe: Battle in the Bush; Soviet and Chinese Aid to African Nations; and Mozambique: A History, which was selected by Choice magazine for its Outstanding Book Award for African History.
 Additionally, he has written numerous journal articles and newspaper commentaries concerning international politics and security.